TracyChacon/getting-started-with-rails-guide/README.md

 # My Rails Tutorial Project

 This project is a result of following the official Ruby on Rails Guides tutorial.
 This repository tracks my progress through the official Ruby on Rails Guides tutorial, covering fundamental Rails concepts.
-[Here is a summary of what I learned.](#challeges_learning)
+[Click here for a summary of what I learned.](#challeges_learning)

 ## Technologies Used